Webdoors/Martivia/README.md

 # Installation

-1.Just download
+1.Just download.
-2.Create databasse
+2.Create databasse.
-3.Upload files in your Directory,
+3.Upload files in your Directory.
-4.Upload admin_martivia.sql to Database
+4.Upload admin_martivia.sql to Database.
 5.Delete file from root.
-4.config.php
+4.config.php.

 # How it works